+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.

 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
+Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.

-Specimens may also be displayed in a 24"x 18"x 3" collection box, displayed horizontally.
+Specimens may also be displayed in a collection box no larger than 24"x 18"x 3".